CMSgov/bcda-static-site/src/_pages/v3/how-to-migrate-v3.md

 It is always good practice to have some kind of validation based on patient demographics, like supplementing the MBI exact match with some subset of name, date of birth, and gender matching.

 Once you have matched an existing `Patient`, or created a new one, it is ok to store the BCDA v3 `Patient.id`.
 It is possible for two different MBIs to reference the same beneficiary, and therefore the same BCDA v3 `Patient`.
-If that happens, you will see multiple `Patient.identifier` where the system is `http://hl7.org/fhir/sid/us-mbi`.
+If that happens, you will see multiple instances of `Patient.identifier` where the system is `http://hl7.org/fhir/sid/us-mbi`.
 This is rare, but you should be prepared for it to happen.

 Example of v3 `Patient.identifier` with two MBIs: